Higher Symplectic Capacities and the Stabilized Embedding Problem for Integral Ellipsoids: Introduction

 \subsubsection{The first step}

 We next remark that, in the context of Theorem~\ref{thm:main2}, the lower bound on $a$ is essentially necessary.
 Indeed, if $a \le b$ then inclusion gives an embedding which Gromov's non-squeezing theorem shows is optimal.
 That is, $c^N_{b,ell} (a) = 1$ for all $N \ge 0$.
 There is a similar story for Theorem~\ref{thm:main} for $a \le 2b-1$, but it requires a more interesting embedding.
-With a little more work, we can extend the range of $a$ to work out the ``first step'' of the embedding functions considered in this note.
+With a little more work, we can extend the range of $a$ to work out at least part\footnote{In fact, Proposition~\ref{prop:main} likely describes the entirety of the first step, although we do not address this here.} of the ``first step" of the embedding functions considered in this note.

-\begin{prop} Let $b \in \mathbb{R}_{\ge 1}.$ Then: \begin{itemize} \item The function $c^N_{b, ell}$ starts as follows: \begin{itemize} \item We have $c^N_{b,ell}(a) = 1, \quad 1 \le a \le b.$ \item We have $c^N_{b,ell}(a) = \frac{a}{b}, \quad b \le a \le b+1.$ \end{itemize} \item The function $c^{N}_{b,poly}$ starts as follows.
+\begin{prop} Let $b \in \mathbb{R}_{\ge 1}.$ Then: \begin{itemize} \item The function $c^N_{b, ell}$ starts as follows: \begin{itemize} \item We have $c^N_{b,ell}(a) = 1, \quad 1 \le a \le b.$ \item We have $c^N_{b,ell}(a) = \frac{a}{b}, \quad b \le a \le \lfloor b \rfloor +1.$ \end{itemize} \item The function $c^{N}_{b,poly}$ starts as follows.
 Let $a_0$ be the smallest odd integer that is no less than $2b-1$. \begin{itemize} \item We have $c^{N}_{b,poly}(a) = 1, \quad 1 \le a \le \frac{a_0-1}{2} + b.$ \item We have $ c^{N}_{b,poly}(a) = \frac{2}{a_0 + 2b-1} a, \quad \frac{a_0-1}{2} + b \le a \le a_0$ \end{itemize} \end{itemize} \end{prop}

-Note that there is no restriction above that $b$ be integral, in contrast to the theorems in the previous section.
+Note that there is no restriction above that $a$ or $b$ be integral, in contrast to the theorems in the previous section.